If you are reading this, you must be interested in travel or thinking about Costa Rica.

 We headed back to the casita and I noticed a hammock out back in the trees.
 The Howlers moved on, so I decided it was a good time to try out the "swing machine" (Hammock) while Jonathan fiddled with the camera.

-Its not like I freaked out or anything, BUT decided this would be a good time to head to the office to check on the possibilities of ever seeing my luggage again and inquire about the Men With Guns.
+It's not like I freaked out or anything, but decided this would be a good time to head to the office to check on my luggage and inquire about the men with guns.

 This handsome fella is a Costa Rican Tapir

 Have you ever have one those "I could have been killed" moments on a vacation?
 Or "What the hell was I thinking"?

 Mid-week, we decided to visit the lodge's private beach.